 Do I need to report if my income increases?

 Once your child has been approved for hawk-i, the enrollment lasts for 12 months.
 If the family's income increases during those 12 months, that change will not affect the child's eligibility.

 There will be a review of eligibility every 12 months.
 At that time, you should report if your income has increased.

 Will I be notified if something happens and I will have to pay more or my child's enrollment will be cancelled or denied?

-The third-party administrator is supposed to send you a written notice when you are approved, AND if there are any changes that adversely affect you or your child.
+You will receive a written notice when you are approved, AND if there are any changes that adversely affect you or your child.